dray01/dsphinx/_posts/cloud_run_build.rst

     :linenos:
     :emphasize-lines: 1,9,26-27

-02. Build a Container image
+02. Build, Upload and Deploy the Container image to *Cloud Run*

 Next up, we need to take the above Dockerfile and build a Container image from it.
 Now the GCP SDK called "gcloud" gives us some cli options such as ``gcloud build --tag gcr.io/[PROJECT_ID]/[IMAGE_NAME] .``